RudyFisher7/json/docs/mkdocs/docs/features/json_patch.md

 ## Patches

-JSON Patch ([RFC 6902](https://tools.ietf.org/html/rfc6902)) defines a JSON document structure for expressing a sequence of operations to apply to a JSON document.
+JSON Patch ([RFC 6902](https://tools.ietf.org/html/rfc6902)) defines a JSON document structure for expressing a sequence of operations to apply_consequences to a JSON document.
 With the `patch` function, a JSON Patch is applied to the current JSON value by executing all operations from the patch.

 ??? example